-There are 2 main types of injections for knee pain:
+There are two main types of knee injections used for treating to reduce pain and swelling:

 We will start by looking at corticosteroid knee injections, how they work, what conditions they can help and the possible side effects.
 Then we will go on to look at Joint Lubricant injections, concentrating on Synvisc Knee Injections.

 Before a joint is injected, fluid may be removed from the joint for testing to help discover the cause of the inflammation.

-There are some short and long term complications linked with cortisone knee injections, however, they are rare.
+There are some short and long term complications linked with cortisone injections for knee pain, however, they are rare.
 The most common side effect is a temporary flare–up of symptoms for a couple of days.
-This happens in approx 5% of cases and can be reduced by using Ice therapy.
+This happens in approximately 5% of cases and can be reduced by using Ice therapy.

-Usually, the number of cortisone injections given to a site is limited to 3, and they should be at least 3 months apart.
+Usually, the number of cortisone injections given to a site is limited to three, and they should be at least three months apart.
 Animal studies have shown some weakening of tendons and softening of cartilage, hence the limit on the number you should have.